Bernie Sanders indicates climate plan will require nationalization of US energy production

 SANDERS RELEASES $16 TRILLION 'GREEN NEW DEAL' PLAN, PROMISES IT WILL 'PAY FOR ITSELF'

-The TVA is a federally-owned corporation that was started in 1933 to provide flood control, electricity generation, and a host of other services to the Tennessee Valley.
+The TVA is a federally owned corporation that was started in 1933 to provide flood control, electricity generation and a host of other services to the Tennessee Valley.
 The TVA's service area covers parts of seven southern states: Tennessee, Alabama, Mississippi, Georgia, Kentucky, North Carolina and Virginia.

 "Look, the TVA has done a lot of good work ...
 What we need to do is have an aggressive federal government saying that we are going to produce a massive amount of energy from solar and from wind and from other sustainable energies," Sanders said.